sw1nn/ldnclj-dojo-team-5-game-of-life/README.md

 It demonstrates the use of
 lein-cljsbuild to build ClojureScript into JavaScript.

+Changes made since the dojo are:

+  * larger 'board' (100x50) by default, see constants in ``model.cljs``
+  * Timer works to update the board periodically.
+  * grid state is stored in an ``atom`` and the view observes changes to the state by adding a listener which in turns sits on top of the ``(add-watch)`` functionality for atoms in clojure/clojurescript.
+  * incorporate and update game logic supplied by Daniel Barlow (another member of the team)

 To play around with this example project, you will first need [Leiningen][4] installed.